Eyewa/eyewa-go-lib/metrics/README.md

     }
 ```
 # Instruments
-There are two type of instrument sync and async.
-Sync instruments are;
+There are two types of instrument sync and async.
+Sync instruments are:
 - Counter
 - UpDownCounter
 - ValueRecorder